Graeme Perks

 Anthony Graeme Bowman Perks FRCS FRACS (born October 1955) is a British plastic surgeon, and the former president of the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).
-He was specialist in microsurgical reconstruction after cancer surgery, and the former head of the Department of Plastic, Reconstructive and Burns Surgery at Nottingham University Hospitals NHS Trust.
+He was a specialist in microsurgical reconstruction after cancer surgery, and the former head of the Department of Plastic, Reconstructive and Burns Surgery at Nottingham University Hospitals NHS Trust.

 Career

 Perks qualified as a surgeon in England and is a fellow of the Royal College of Surgeons (FRCS).
 He later practised in Australia and became a fellow of the Royal Australasian College of Surgeons (FRACS).
 In the 1990s he returned to the United Kingdom and became the head of the Department of Plastic, Reconstructive and Burns Surgery at Nottingham University Hospitals NHS Trust.

 He is a specialist in microsurgical reconstruction after cancer surgery, In 2019, he called for greater evidence to be produced to establish the causes of what has been called breast implant illness (BII), saying of BII that it was in the patient's head and not in their breasts.
 He is the former president of the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).

 He retired at the end of 2020.